Looking for the best reverse osmosis System / water filter for your home?

-The RO-CTOP-C is convenient in many ways – it’s super easy to set up, no plumbing is needed for installation, and you can carry it when you go on vacation.
+The RO-CTOP-C is convenient in so many ways – it’s super easy to set up, no plumbing is needed for its installation, and you can carry it when you go on vacation.

 But it can be frustrating to use.
 The purified water comes out in a trickle.
 It could easily take more than an hour to fill a 5-gallon bottle.

 The reason for the low flow rate is that the RO-CTOP-C has no reserve tank.
 Without a holding tank, you get water directly from the filters when you turn it on.